jt-ziolo/FallingSandGd3/README.md

 ## Future Plans

 This project was created as a learning project; there are no plans for further development at this time.
-However, I will monitor [open issues](https://github.com/jt-ziolo/FallingSandGd3/issues) for any proposed features and open issues and may revisit this project when time allows.
+However, I will monitor [open issues](https://github.com/jt-ziolo/FallingSandGd3/issues) for any proposed features and issues and may revisit this project when time allows.